Lower GI X-ray

 Modern x-ray systems minimize stray (scatter) radiation by using controlled x-ray beams and dose control methods.
 This ensures that the areas of your body not being imaged receive minimal radiation exposure.

-What are the limitations of Lower GI Tract Radiography?
+What are the limitations of a lower GI X-ray?

 X-ray imaging is not usually indicated for pregnant women.